Most Popular Python Interview Questions and Answers to Crack any Interview Successfully.

 - Tuple: Collection of items of different data types which cannot be changed.
 It only has read-only access to the collection.
 This can be used when you want to secure your data collection set and does not need any modification.

-- Set: Collection of items of the similar data type.
+- Set: Collection of items of a similar data type.

 - Dictionary: Collection of items with key-value pairs.